The Time Finder with Paula Eder

 Finding Time to Include Exercise in Your Routine

-Easy Does It!Finding time for self care is often the thing that falls to the bottom of your to do list.
+Easy Does It!Finding time for exercise is often the thing that falls to the bottom of your to-do list.
 Am I right?

-And yet, finding time for self care is what allows you to bring optimal energy, focus and creativity to all of your other tasks.
-Self care is not a luxury, it is a responsibility!
+And yet, finding time for exercise and other kinds of self-care is what allows you to bring optimal energy, focus and creativity to all of your other tasks.
+Self-care is not a luxury, it is a responsibility!
 How can you find time to work some exercise into your routine?

 First, it is important to acknowledge to yourself, and communicate to others, that this is a priority.
 In doing this you are articulating a commitment.
 You are also laying the groundwork for setting time boundaries, should you need to.